Ear2Earth User Guide

 6.1 Understanding Sensors and Readings

+When a user selects a data preset and retrieves its data, they have the option to select a sensor and a reading.
 Each sensor is unique, tracking data that is relevant to its focus.
 For example, under the 'Cascade Creek' preset, the 'Climate' sensor tracks 'Temperature' and 'Humidity.'
 In this example, the temperature and humidity represent the sensor's readings.
 Readings measure an environmental variable and contain a unique y-axis.
 Note that sensors can measure the same type of reading.
 However, the data will differ, as its measurements are in relation to its associated sensor.
 For example, both 'Climate' and 'Hydrostatic Pressure' sensors have 'Temperature' readings.
 While they both measure the same type of data, the sensors measure the climate temperature and hydrostatic pressure temperatures respectively.

 6.2 Connecting Different Tracks

-Users can create new tracks by selecting 'Add Track' below the most recently-selected one:
+Users can create new tracks by selecting 'Add Track' below the most recently-selected one.

 Users can select different sensors and readings for new tracks.
 All of the data will follow the timestamps represented by the universal x-axis.
 This allows users to see correlations in data between different environmental variables, seeing how data trends work alongside one another under specific conditions.